primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 ## Consequences

-- Primer Brand maintainers will encourage all new and/or major design decisions to be explored and ratified in Figma or Design Tokens before they are applied to the Framework code.
+- Primer Brand maintainers will encourage new and/or major design decisions that are meant to be reusable aspects of the brand system to be explored and ratified in Figma or Design Tokens before they are applied to the Framework code.

 - Figma may describe the initial vision or design strategy, but design tokens should be used in the longer term to synchronize design data between mediums.